Pagnyl/Scrapping-GoldBaum/README.md

 # Scrapping-GoldBaum
 Software made for an intership's test for a company call GoldBaum

+AIM :
+The aim was get several information of two ETF (Exchange-traded fund) : Invesco and Xtracers.
+To get these information I choose to use scrapping.
+To made this software, I was limited to finished in less than one week (without any knowledge of scrapping)

 HOW TO RUN :

 	1- To run the program called 'Data_ETF.py' you must have Chrome

 	2- Then, download a ChromeDriver at this address : 'https://chromedriver.chromium.org/' which correspond to your Chrome versions.

 	3- Put the .exe at the root of your Python IDE